jdudmesh/gomon/README.md

 `gomon` supports a number of command line parameters:
 ```
---config   - specify a config file (see below)
+--conf - specify a config file (see below)
---directory     - use an alternative root directory
+--dir  - use an alternative root directory
 --env  - a comma separated list of environment variable files to load e.g. .env,.env.local
 ```

 ## Working Directory
 The working directory for `gomon` is the current directory unless:
 1. if a root directory is specified then that is used
-2. otherwise, if a config file is specified then the directory containing the file is used
-3. otherwise, if specified in the config file that is used
+2. otherwise, if specified in the config file that is used
 3. otherwise, the current directory is used

 ## Config files